matias-kovero/AWiB/2-Functions/README.md

 ```

-This code will use the authentication token from the previous action and call the RPA process with the data we enter in the Watson Assistant chatbot.
+This code will use the authentication token from the previous action and call the BAW with the data we enter in the Watson Assistant chatbot.

 **(6)** You only need to make a small change to this code.